justin-eelma/reading_notes/reading_notes/class-09.md

  ### The Elements of a successful SOP
   - Maintained.
 Regularly update the SOP to stay current with new technologies or methodologies
   - Readable.
 An easy to follow layout with organized formatting.
 Using flowcharts and diagrams help visualize steps.
   - Consumbale.
-Write in a way that can be understood by the entire organization.
+Written in a way that can be understood by the entire group.
 Understand your audience.
   - Actionable.
 Clearly worded objective.
   - Measureable.
 Avoid vaguity.